 While searching for something else on Newspapers.com, I came across a number of articles about a different subject and had to share.
 On December 6, 1906, a woman named Lulu B. Grover poisoned herself in her Harlem, New York, home.
 In her will, the authorities were surprised to discover she had left all of her posessions to President Theodore Roosevelt, calling him the "best friend she ever had."

 According to Roosevelt, the two did not know each other, although Grover was from the Dakotas and said the two met each other there.
 A newspaper article from 1898 also has Grover mentioning Roosevelt, but in a sensationalistic article that makes her story of a connection seem doubtful.
 Regardless of their connection or lack threeof, the president honored the woman's wishes.
 United States District Attorney Henry L. Stimson, under the direction of the president, supervised her cremation, gave the $700 inherited to charities, and moved her Angora cat, named Snow Drop Low, to the White House according to the press.

-While its likely this woman was just unbalancecd and a fan of the president, the story is curious indeed and has sparked my curiosity.
-See a copy of her will here.
+While it is likely this woman was just unbalancecd and a fan of the president, the story is curious indeed and has sparked my curiosity.
+See a copy of Grover's will here.